“I do not know much about gods;

 Dark clouds, dark sky.
 I have avoided thoughts about the clouds since coming back, but today, watching the black cumulus gather above the mountain; it presses on me.
 That is the feeling, pressure, as though the weight of the cloud is forcing recall from the ten thousand tributaries of the unconscious, pushing it upward, giving it a form and making it into a memory.

 A young boy or man, one cannot say from this distance, makes his way downriver, across the broad expanse of shallows known as the three lagunas, in a dugout canoe.
 He sits just behind center, legs loosely crossed so he can unfold them quickly should the river try to wet him.
 He sees the sky blackening over Mt.
 Turu-ba-ri.
 It is early for rain although a storm from the Atlantic has settled itself over the eastern shore and is pumping water into the Central Valley and the next canton east.
 Today, the water was high enough to make for easy transit across the lagunas and he wants to enjoy it before the dry season reasserts itself.
-The river's home is the eastern canton.
-From there it surges from the ground as the Quebrada Maquina, twenty kilometers northeast and is joined by dozens of smaller creeks and hundreds of springs as it follows the valley slope to the Tárcoles River and on to the Pacific.
+The river’s home is the eastern canton.
+From there it surges from the ground as the Quebrada Maquina, fifteen kilometers northeast and is joined by dozens of smaller creeks and hundreds of springs as it follows the valley slope to the Tárcoles River and on to the Pacific.

 He found the log boat years before at age ten.
 It stood against a tree, prow wedged securely into the fork, the lower end resting on a flat rock but still pocked with rot from the surrounding mulchy soil of leaves and worms.
 It had been burned and hollowed from the trunk of a bitter cedar, that wasn’t a cedar at all.
 But the bugs did not like it so there it stood for who knows how many years.
 The boy had dragged it, a little each day, hoping to surprise his father, but his father had found him out and the two of them lifted it to their shoulders.
 The Indigenas made it, his father said, but they had not been around here since he had married the boy’s mother.
 The boy used it with a single bamboo pole, hollow ends stuffed with rocks for a little weight and tied off with a flap of raw cowhide.
 One pole for each dry season and he had been through four.